-A. To assure compliance with the statutory and bylaw requirement that Directors be chosen, "from the membership".

-B. To assure compliance with the bylaw requirement that states, "No member who, during the twelve (12) months preceding nomination or appointment or at any time during incumbency, becomes delinquent in payments owed to the NHEC or refuses to fulfill any other membership obligation shall be eligible to become or remain a director".
+- A. To assure compliance with the statutory and bylaw requirement that Directors be chosen, "from the membership". - B. To assure compliance with the bylaw requirement that states, "No member who, during the twelve (12) months preceding nomination or appointment or at any time during incumbency, becomes delinquent in payments owed to the NHEC or refuses to fulfill any other membership obligation shall be eligible to become or remain a director".

 - A. All Directors and Director candidates shall certify that they are NHEC members and shall provide to the Board of Directors, NHEC's General Counsel, and the Nominating Committee such information concerning their NHEC accounts, service locations, and the details of their connections to those accounts and service locations as may be requested. - B. All Directors and Director candidates shall promptly notify the Board of Directors, NHEC's General Counsel, and the Nominating Committee whenever there has been a change in the information in their Director Qualification Certification, candidate questionnaire or in previously provided information concerning their NHEC accounts, service locations, and the details of their connections to those accounts and service locations. - C. Each director and all potential director candidates are required to ensure that they not become delinquent in payments owed to NHEC at any time within 12 months preceding appointment or nomination, or at any time during incumbency.
-For purposes of Director qualification, an account is considered delinquent when a notice of disconnection for nonpayment is issued for the account. - D. To ensure that payments are received on time and that inadvertent delinquencies are avoided, directors and all potential director candidates are encouraged to take advantage of the automatic payment option, which is available to all members.
-Arrangements can be made on-line or through Member Solutions for deductions to be taken from a checking account or charged to a credit card.

-- E. Director electric accounts will be monitored to ensure compliance with NHEC's bylaw requirement. - F. If a director's electric account becomes delinquent, the director along with the Board Chair shall be notified. - G. A copy of this policy will be provided to all director candidates.
+For purposes of Director qualification, an account is considered delinquent when the account has an undisputed unpaid balance of which one hundred dollars (\$100) or more is sixty (60) days or more past the date billed by NHEC.

+- D. To ensure that payments are received on time and that inadvertent delinquencies are avoided, directors and all potential director candidates are encouraged to take advantage of the automatic payment option, which is available to all members.
+Arrangements can be made on-line or through Member Solutions for deductions to be taken from a checking account or charged to a credit card. - E. Director electric accounts will be monitored to ensure compliance with NHEC's bylaw requirement. - F. If a director's electric account becomes delinquent, the director along with the Board Chair shall be notified. - G. A copy of this policy will be provided to all director candidates.